Buying Bunk Bed for Kids – Benefits, Risks and Safety Tips

 Here are some potential risks and dangers for the kids:

-- More than half of the bunk bed-related mishaps occur in children who are under the age of six years.
+• More than half of the bunk bed-related mishaps occur in children who are under the age of six years.

 Bunk Bed Related Injury Facts

-- Injuries sustained from bunk beds are more severe than those from usual or standard beds.
+• Injuries sustained from bunk beds are more severe than those from usual or standard beds.

-- The most common injuries include bumps, bruises, and broken bones.
+• The most common injuries include bumps, bruises, and broken bones.

-- In most cases of bunk bed injuries, the injuries occur from a fall while playing or sleeping.
+• In most cases of bunk bed injuries, the injuries occur from a fall while playing or sleeping.

 Safety Tips for Bunk Bed

 1. Do not allow playing: Bunk beds may appear like a perfect place for the kids to have fun and make memories.
-And these loft beds are sturdy, but it may not be advisable to let kids play on them because kids, especially boys, tend to jump, push or do other such vigorous activities that may not be suitable for this style bed.
+And these loft beds are sturdy, but it may not be advisable to let kids play on them because kids, especially boys, tend to jump, push or do other such vigorous activities that may not be suitable for this style of bed.

-2. Do not hang stuff: As tempting as it may appear to hang stuff on a bunk bed such as belts, jump ropes, scarves, etc., due to limited closet space.
+2. Do not hang stuff: As tempting as it may appear to hang stuff on a bunk bed, such as belts, jump ropes, scarves, etc., due to limited closet space.
 However, it is strictly recommended to avoid doing so because they can pose a safety hazard for your child and increase the chances of injuries.

-3. Make use of night light: Place a night light in your kids’ room, or you can also place it on your kids’ bed so that it can be switched on whenever the child feels like descending from the bed.
-This way, the child will not be navigating through sheer darkness, but he will be able to see his surroundings and be less prone to any kind of mishaps such as slipping from the ladder.
+3. Make use of a night light: Place a night light in your kids’ room, or you can also place it on your kids’ bed so that it can be switched on whenever the child feels like descending from the bed.
+This way, the child will not be navigating through sheer darkness, but he will be able to see his surroundings and be less prone to any kind of mishaps, such as slipping from the ladder.

 4. Check the mattress foundation: Before you allow your child to sleep or get on the bed, make sure that you check the sturdiness of the foundation.
 The mattress foundation should not be unstable, wobbly, or rickety.
-Ensure that the bunk bed mattress and the foundation are in sync; otherwise, it may easily get stuck or roll-off.
+Ensure that the bunk bed mattress and the foundation are in sync; otherwise, it may easily get stuck or roll off.

 6. Make use of guardrails: One of the best and most important safety measures when it comes to bunk beds is using guardrails.
 These rails are necessary for the top bed and should be placed on both sides of the bed to prevent any fall from rolling over during sleep or otherwise.
 Even the lower bed can have guardrails if you have a toddler or younger child sleeping on it.
 The guardrails should extend at least be five inches more from the top of the mattress.
 The bunk beds nowadays come with guardrails, but the older versions may not have these railing.
 Therefore, if you have an old one at home or purchase a second-hand bunk bed that does not have guardrails, you can install separate guardrails.